A comparative study of Higgs boson production from vector-boson fusion: Theoretical inputs and computational tools

 Theoretical uncertainties are estimated by varying QCD renormalization ($\mu_R$) and factorization ($\mu_F$) scales independently by a factor of two around the central scale of $\mu=H_T^{\text{parton}}/2$ defined uniformly for all processes at the parton level, with

 The sum over partons in the second term considers any final state QCD partons including from real radiation and from the $V\to jj$ decay in the \VH process.

 We use 7-point scale variation, eliminating the two antipodal combinations $(\mu_R,\mu_F)=(\mu/2,2\mu)$ and $(\mu_R,\mu_F)=(2\mu,\mu/2)$.
-PDF4LHC15\_30 NNLO PDFs~\cite{Butterworth:2015oua} are used.
+For the choice of parton distribution functions (PDFs) for initial states, we use the central group of PDF4LHC15\_30 NNLO PDFs~\cite{Butterworth:2015oua} for each calculation.
 Predictions have been generated with \NNLOJET, \Sherpa, \PWG (matched to \PY and \HW) and \HW standalone.
 The detailed setup for each of these programs is listed below.
 Fixed-order results are nominally computed using \NNLOJET, and all other simulations have been cross-checked against \NNLOJET up to NLO precision.
 NLOPS matched simulations presented here include parton-shower effects and simulations of beam remnant dynamics, but no hadronization or multi-parton interactions.
 Analyses are performed with Rivet~\cite{Buckley:2010ar,Bierlich:2019rhm}.

-In order to make the results comparable to the fixed-order prediction, in all NLOPS simulation we set the renormalization, factorization and resummation scale to $\mu=H_T^{\rm parton}/2$.
+In order to make the results comparable to the fixed-order prediction, in all NLOPS simulations we set the renormalization, factorization and resummation scale to $\mu=H_T^{\rm parton}/2$.
 The running coupling used is chosen consistent with the PDF, and the CMW scheme~\cite{Catani:1990rr} is used in the shower algorithm (and in the POWHEG Sudakov form factor) to include the two-loop cusp anomalous dimension in the shower algorithms, \emph{i.e.} with $\alpha_s(M_Z)\approx0.126$, with the exception of the \PY shower, which uses by default one-loop running with $\alpha_s(M_Z)=0.137$.